 The best time to do is during nighttime when the worker wasp is inside the nest.
 Wasp visiting your garden can be trapped using baiting jam jars or other containers filled with honey.

 You can add detergent and water with honey that traps and drown wasp.
-You can discourage wasp by preventing bird damage to fruits as it reduces the open area in fruit that wasp find attractive.
+You can discourage wasps by preventing bird damage to fruits as it reduces the open area in fruit that wasps find attractive.

 If you get stung by a wasp, you can treat the area using mild antiseptic and cold compress antihistamine cream.

 Mites are usually considered to be an indoor nuisance, but these are also garden decimators.
 These are tiny insects usually 1-2 mm long and are found in large clusters.

 There are several species of mites that are scavengers, feeding in soil, or decaying organic matters.
 But some feed on healthy plant tissues.
 These become gardening pests and should be controlled promptly.